dbaldwin/tello-video-nodejs-websockets/README.md

 I've been looking for a way to retrieve Tello's video stream from the SDK command streamon.
 I also wanted to do this with the bare minimum libraries/modules and keep it as simple as possible.
 This has been tested on Mac and Windows.

+If you'd also like to learn how to do this in Node-RED then check out this YouTube video:

 ---
 ## Requirements

-You'll need Node.js installed.
-You can download it from here:
+You'll need Node.js and npm installed.
+You can download and install the binaries from here:

 https://nodejs.org/en/download/